hgy224/DeepMyopia/README.md

-This repository is the official Pytorch implementation of the article titled "DeepMyopia: A Deep Learning System for Prediction of Myopia in Children Using Retinal Fundus Images", which is currently under review.
+This repository is the official Pytorch implementation of the article titled "A Deep Learning System for Myopia Onset Prediction and Intervention Effectiveness Evaluation in Children".

-To access the code, you will need a password for extracting the downloaded files.
-If you require the password, please feel free to contact the author (sapphire-blue@sjtu.edu.cn).

-The repository will be fully public once the paper is accepted.

-The password is 3Y&*vf$0p
+The Password for extracting the zipped file：3Y&*vf$0p